opnsense/docs/source/manual/how-tos/caddy.rst

 To attach the Forward Auth directive to a handler, the Auth Provider has to be filled out in the General Settings.
 Afterwards, the Forward Auth checkbox in a Handler can be selected.
 This will prepend the `forward_auth` directive in front of the `reverse_proxy` directive in the scope of that Handler.
 Headers are set automatically.

+Using Access Lists and Basic Auth in the Domain this Handler matches on is not recommended.

 An example Caddyfile would look like this:

 .. code::